 WCUCOM reserves the right to dismiss any student at any time prior to graduation.
 Circumstances warranting such action may be of an academic, legal, or social nature among others.
 (See Appeal Procedure of Academic and Disciplinary Issues.)

 ACADEMIC REQUIREMENTS

-Students must complete all coursework within the maximum time frame as specified by the WCUCOM Graduation Requirements.
+Students must complete all coursework within the maximum time frame as specified by the WCUCOM Graduation Requirements (six years from the original date of matriculation).

 Academic Policies Specific to OMS 1 and OMS 2: